-C2: If any disruptive or defiant behaviours continue the child will be given a full lunch time reflection on that day, or if necessary, the following day (logged on Arbor by the class teacher issuing the consequence, and the reason why), and be reminded of our high expectations of their behaviours.
+C2: If any disruptive or defiant behaviours continue the child will be given a full lunch-time reflection on that day, or if necessary, the following day (logged on Arbor by the class teacher/LSA issuing the consequence, and the reason why), and be reminded of our high expectations of their behaviours.
+ABC charts should be completed by staff member.

-C3: If after being given a C3, the student continues being disruptive and/ or defiant in a lesson he/ she will be asked to move to the class of the Phase Lead, who is a member of the Senior Leadership Team (SLT).
+C3: If after being given a C2, the student continues being disruptive and/ or defiant in a lesson he/she will be asked to move to the class of the Phase Lead, who is a member of the Senior Leadership Team (SLT).
 If the Phase Lead is not available at that time, another member of SLT will be called to remove the child from the lesson.
-The child will then be given an afterschool reflection.
+The child will then be given an after-school reflection.